duck123acb/pet-rock/readme.md

 - 🔊 Buzzer: Emulates a 'speaking' noise with buzzing!

 ## Components
-- Raspberry Pi Pico: The brain of the operation.
+- Raspberry Pi Pico W: The brain of the operation.
 - Ollama with Mistral:7b: AI model for generating dialogue.
 - LCD 16x2: Displays the rock’s responses.
 - Passive Buzzer: To emulate a speaking voice.